NestorMancilla/dijet/README.txt

 (To-do: Downdload Summer23 and ReReco samples.
 Not yet done for ZeroBias at least) (To-do: QG SFs and response)

+// v122.
+2024I ZB HCal PF Cuts.
+// v121.
+Re-reco 2024 CDE and 2024 FGHI Prompt.
+// v120.
+New histograms PFComposition chf, nhf and nef in tag and Probe forward binning for ECALPFThreshold with PU.
+// v119.
+Different versions Summer24 69.2 mb PU.
+REMEMBER: v119_2024BCDEFGHI is with 75.3 mb.
+The file was copied and moved to the v116 folder (v116_2024BCDEFGHI),
+//       but the log file still the same (v119_2024BCDEFGHI).
+The v119_69mb will be renamed v119_2024BCDEFGHI.
+// v118.
+Process 2024H for JEC4Prompt.
+Two histograms are added now for pt tag and probe.
+Process QCD Flat 2022 ECALPFThreshold with PU.
+//       v2 doJEC4Prompt = false.
+Comment the line for the corrections, now everything is without the correction.
+//       v3 no more doJEC4Prompt.
+Return to "original" values.
+//       v4 Tag and probe eta and pt histograms.
+JEC V8M. nrecoil histogram.
+//       v5 Trigger thresholds removed.
+// v117.
+Re-reco 2024CDE using V8M 2024G_nib2 JEC as placeholder.
 // v116.
 V8M nib corrections.
+PU reweighting for Summer24 Prompt per nib with 75.3 mb. double fwdeta = 3.0; at least for 2024I.
 // v115.
 Summer24, Summer24 PU reweighting for 69.2 and 75.3 mb.
-2D unfolding cov matrix. v2 eta until 2.5
+2D unfolding cov matrix.
+REMINDER: v2 eta until 2.5
 // v114.
 Inclusive jet cross section plots for unfolding.
 // v113.
 Run 2024 for nibs.
 // v112.
 Run all 2024 IOV eras.
 Full Golden JSON file.
+Prompt24_V7M
 // v111.
 Test on 2024I Skim.
 Full 2024 H and I without skim.
 JSON: CombinedJSON_GoldenRuns_378985to386319_DCSRuns_386320to386951.
 //	 JRSF_2024[H,I] and 2024[H,I] includes PU reweighting and SF. v111_2024_GH includes PU rew for GH eras.
 // v110.
 Prompt24_V6M for all eras (L2L3 and jetvetomaps). v110_1_era corresponds to the PU reweigting and the JRSF.